-For I am the least of the apostles, unworthy to be called an apostle, because I persecuted the church of God.
-But by the grace of God I am what I am, and His grace toward me was not in vain.
+For I am the least of the apostles and do not even deserve to be called an apostle, because I persecuted the church of God.
+But by the grace of God I am what I am, and His grace to me was not without effect.